 The Lingnan University Library at Patrick Lee Wan Keung Academic Building was built in 1995 with three storeys including the ground floor.
 It was added 2 new floors in 2005 so that the Library occupies 1/F to 4/F, together with other offices of the University.
 Throughout the past 25 years, the Library has just undergone one major renovation in 2006/2007 by reorganising some areas on 1/F to support student activities and exhibitions and setting up 2 new reading rooms on 3/F to provide more study seats for students.

 The space design stage was commenced in September 2018.
 The plan is about ready now and has been submitted to different government departments for approval.
-It is planned to start the actual construction work in mid-December 2020.
+The actual construction work was started in mid-December 2020.

 We gathered the following requests from staff and students in the consultation sessions in 2015 and 2016: